elumobility/elu-twins/README.md

   "charge_point_id": "58a8a4d2-5683-4fd5-af3d-7cb7eb6ca4dc"
 }
 ```
+If successful, a transaction object is returned.

-To stop a charging session, you need the id of the transaction.
-In the example above, the id is ```b57979ba-c071-4dbf-8fb6-233f174e8d6f ```
+To stop a charging session, you need the ID of the transaction.
+In the example above, the ID is ```b57979ba-c071-4dbf-8fb6-233f174e8d6f ```

 ```python
 headers = {